Ken Chang Piano Service

 Quality pianos demand quality and utmost care.

-As it takes some time for a new piano to become thoroughly settled and adjusted to the atmospheric conditions in its home, proper tuning and servicing are especially important for the first year after purchase.
+As it takes some time for a new piano to fully settle in and adjust to its home's atmospheric conditions, proper tuning and servicing are especially important during the first year after purchase.

 ATMOSPHERE

-Your piano will perform best under consistent conditions neither too wet or dry, optimally at a temperature of 20 degrees C and 42% relative humidity.
+Your piano will perform best under consistent conditions, neither too wet nor too dry, at 20 degrees C and 42% relative humidity.
 Dryness causes the piano's pitch to go flat; moisture makes it go sharp.

-Changes in temperature, humidity or heavy use will make it necessary for more frequent tunings.
-If a piano is not given regular tunings, the instrument will be more unstable.
+Changes in temperature, humidity, or heavy use will require more frequent tunings.
+If a piano is not regularly tuned, it will be less stable.

-It is difficult for a technician to hold tune a neglected piano; some times, it is more costly to restore the neglected piano to hold tune than if it had been kept under regular and constant care.
+It is difficult for a technician to hold-tune a neglected piano; sometimes, it is more costly to restore it to hold tune than if it had been kept under regular, constant care.

-Unfortunately, no matter how expertly a piano is tuned, atmospheric variations and the nature of the piano's construction constantly conspire to bring it off pitch.
+Unfortunately, no matter how expertly a piano is tuned, atmospheric variations and the nature of its construction constantly conspire to bring it out of tune.

 PIANO TUNING

-A piano has approximately 220 to 230 strings, and Piano Tuning is an art of turning the pins of the strings' tension to get the piano into producing a clear and perfect tone.
+A piano has approximately 220 to 230 strings, and Piano Tuning is the art of adjusting the tension of the strings to get the piano to produce a clear and perfect tone.

-Shifting or moving the piano, humidity changes as well as extraordinary playing can cause the piano to go out of tune.
-Piano that has not been tuned regularly can become flat or sharp in its tonal quality.
-To prevent all this from happening, it is advisable to have two or more thorough tunings in order to raise the piano pitch to international standard.
+Shifting or moving the piano, humidity changes, and extraordinary playing can cause the piano to go out of tune.
+An untuned piano can become flat or sharp.
+To prevent all this from happening, it is advisable to have two or more thorough tunings in order to raise the piano pitch to the international standard.

 WHAT IS CONCERT PITCH?